 Well, my friends, it’s March, and I’m sure we all agree that Old Man Winter has way, way overstayed his welcome.

 I thought I’d be making espressos or waitressing somewhere and writing web content for a friend.
 Instead, I’m working in our office, and my current occupation doesn’t involve traveling to anywhere except the post office.
-(It’s like doing laundry: you sort through the junk mail, code and file and distribute amounts between cost centers, answer the phone, try not to dock anyone’s wages or shred anything important, empty the waste baskets and get everything tidied away for a little while, and then you start over again.)
+(It’s like doing laundry–only more soulless: you sort through the junk mail, code and file and distribute amounts between cost centers, answer the phone, try not to dock anyone’s wages or shred anything important, empty the waste baskets and get everything tidied away for a little while, and then you start over again.)

 I’ve always said that administration and accounting are not my thing.

 So the joke is on me, as usual.

-Anyway, I’m bored and I have a headache, and thinking of tea and travel makes me nostalgic, so I’m going to ramble about other countries and things that are none of my business.
+Anyway, I’m bored with data entry and I have a headache, and thinking of tea and travel makes me nostalgic, so I’m going to ramble about other countries and things that are none of my business.

 I’m not a politician–just a farmer’s daughter.
 But Ireland and Israel are like strangers who keep crossing my path and bumping into each other, and I feel like they should be friends.

 As an attaché to locals, my experience of both of these places has been more intimate than that of the average tourist.
 Now, clearly, people are more important than places, but when I hear the bagpipe or shofar, I hear some of my most endearing memories.
 Perhaps someday I’ll have a son and a daughter–one full of chutzpah, the other full of blarney–and perhaps their father will be willing to name them Israel and Ireland in honor of these unforgettable places.